 With a marketing philosophy of "Unseen, Untold, Unsold," we take a targeted approach to marketing to drive traffic, build brand recognition and properly position our diverse lines within the marketplace.
 Senior management is directly involved in shaping our image and the conception, development and implementation of our advertising and marketing activities.
-The focus of our marketing plan is print and television advertising, which is supported by outdoor, trend-influenced marketing, public relations, promotions, grass roots and in-store support.
-In addition, we utilize celebrity endorsers in our advertisements.
+The focus of our marketing plan is print and television advertising, which is supported by online, outdoor, trend-influenced marketing, public relations, social media, promotions, events and in-store support.
+In addition, we utilize celebrity endorsers in some of our advertisements.
 We also believe our websites and trade shows are effective marketing tools to both consumers and wholesale accounts.
-We have historically budgeted advertising as a percentage of projected net sales
+We have historically budgeted advertising as a percentage of projected net sales.